jcs-emacs/jcs-emacs/README.md

 installation is needed.
 By doing thing, lower the startup time from around `4` to `8` seconds.

-:pencil:
-*P.S.
-Some good hints from one [StackExchange](https://emacs.stackexchange.com/) question,
+📝 *P.S.
+Some good hints from one [StackExchange](https://emacs.stackexchange.com/)
+question,
 [What can I do to speed up my start-up?](https://emacs.stackexchange.com/questions/2286/what-can-i-do-to-speed-up-my-start-up) answered by
 [Jordon Biondo](https://github.com/jordonbiondo).*

-:pencil:
-*P.S.
+📝 *P.S.
 The above cases are tested on Windows.
 Other OS that are not Windows should start up under a second.*

-## :trophy: Features
+## 🏆 Features

 ### Highlight